-If any of the securities being registered on this form are offered on a delayed or continuou us basis in reliance on Rule 415 under the Securities Act of 1933, other than securities offered in connection with a dividend reinvestment plan, check the e following box. ⊠
+If any of the securities being registered on this form are offered on a delayed or continuous basis in reliance on Rule 415 under the Secur ities Act of 1933, other than securities offered in connection with a dividend reinvestment plan, check the following box.

-• It is proposed that this filing will become effective (check appropriate box): \Box When declared effective pursuant to Section 8(c).
+It is proposed that this filing will become effective (check appropriate box): \Box When declared effective pursuant to Section 8(c).
 CALCULATION OF REGISTRATION FEE UNDER THE SECURITIES ACT OF 1933

-Title of Securities Being Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee
+Title of Securities Being Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(7)

 Common Stock, \$0.001 par value per share(2)(3)

 Preferred Stock, \$0.001 par value per share(2)

 Subscription Rights(2)

 Debt Securities(4)

 Warrants(5)

 Total(6) \$350,000,000 \$43,575

 - (1) Estimated pursuant to Rule 457(o) under the Securities Act of 1933 solely for the purpose of determining the registration fee.
 The proposed maximum offering price per security will be determined, from time to time, by the Registrant in connection with the sale by the Registrant of the securities registered under this Registration Statement. - (2) Subject to Note 6 below, there is being registered hereunder an indeterminate number of shares of common stock, preferred stock, subscription rights to purchase shares of common stock or warrants to purchase shares of our common stock, as may be sold, from time to time. - (3) Subject to Note 6 below, includes such indeterminate number of shares of common stock as may, from time to time, be issued upon conversion or exchange of other securities registered hereunder, to the extent any such securities are, by their terms, convertible or exchangeable for common stock. - (4) Subject to Note 6 below, there is being registered hereunder an indeterminate number of debt securities as may be sold, from time to time.
-If any debt securities are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$350,000,000. - (5) Subject to Note 6 below, there is being registered hereunder an indeterminate number of warrants as may be sold, from time to time. - (6) In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$350,000,000.
+If any debt securities are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$350,000,000. - (5) Subject to Note 6 below, there is being registered hereunder an indeterminate number of warrants as may be sold, from time to time. - (6) In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$350,000,000. - (7) Previously paid in connection with the filing of this Registration Statement on August 30, 2018.